 Your care team can give you anti-sickness medicine to reduce or prevent this.

 - tablets or capsules

 - injections or a drip into a vein

 - suppositories - capsules you put into your bottom

 Side effects of anti-sickness medicines include constipation, indigestion, problems sleeping and headaches.

-Tell your care team if your medicine doesn't help or causes too many side effects.
+Tell your care team if your medicine does not help or causes too many side effects.
 There may be a different one that works better for you.

-Hair loss is a common side effect of chemotherapy, although it doesn't happen to everyone.
+Hair loss is a common side effect of chemotherapy, but it doesn't happen to everyone.
 Ask your care team if it's likely to be a side effect of the medicines you're taking.

 If you do lose hair, it usually starts within a few weeks of your first treatment session.
 If you lose lots of hair this typically happens within a month or 2.

 It's most common to lose hair from your head.
 You can also lose it from other parts of your body, including your arms, legs and face.